Brandon Streeter: Clemson (second stint)

 In 2014, Streeter was named the quarterbacks coach and recruiting coordinator at Clemson University, replacing Chad Morris as the position coach and Jeff Scott as the recruiting coordinator, the latter being one of Morris' successors as offensive coordinator.
 His first appearance as quarterbacks coach was in the Russell Athletic Bowl, where Clemson quarterback Cole Stoudt threw for a season high 319 yards and three passing touchdowns, one rushing touchdown, and the game's MVP in a 40–6 victory over Oklahoma.

 During Streeter's time as recruiting coordinator, Clemson's recruiting classes were consistently ranked in the top 25 by recruiting websites 247Sports and Rivals, while also getting commitments from top quarterback prospects Trevor Lawrence and DJ Uiagalelei.

 Following Scott's departure to accept the head coaching position at South Florida, Streeter assumed more offensive responsibilities, also receiving a promotion to passing game coordinator.
 Streeter's recruiting coordinator duties were passed on to defensive tackles coach Todd Bates.

 On December 14, 2021, Streeter was promoted to offensive coordinator and quarterbacks coach at Clemson, replacing Tony Elliott after his departure to become the head coach at the University of Virginia.

 Streeter was fired on January 12, 2023, after completing his first full season as offensive coordinator.

+Georgia

+On March 20, 2023, Streeter was hired as an offensive analyst by the University of Georgia.